 Figures, photos and tables

 The best books have great illustrations.
 Thinking about new ways to illustrate key points in your book will make a big difference to readability.
 Consider working with a graphic designer to create graphs, info-graphics and medical illustrations.
-A medical writer will often be able to prepare simple graphics for you.
+A good medical writer will often be able to prepare simple graphics for you.

 The finer details